 Like a spinning hard disk, storage technology never stops moving for long.
 Maybe it’s ironic then, that the latest and greatest storage hardware doesn’t feature any moving parts.
-(SSDs) offer ultra-fast read and write speeds: up to 10 times quicker than mechanical hard drives.
+Solid-state drives (SSDs) offer ultra-fast read and write speeds: up to 10 times quicker than mechanical hard drives.

 But are high-performance SSDs still being held back?
 Even the newest storage drives can struggle to reach their full potential without the right supporting technology.
 With the goal of demolishing roadblocks in the storage fast lane, one of the latest and most important innovations is NVMe.